apache/airflow/docs/apache-airflow/howto/operator/python.rst

 In the special case you want to prevent remote calls for setup of a virtualenv, pass the ``index_urls`` as empty list as ``index_urls=[]`` which forced pip installer to use the ``--no-index`` option.

+Caching and re-use
+^^^^^^^^^^^^^^^^^^

+Setup of virtualenvs is made per task execution in a temporary directory.
+After execution the virtualenv is deleted again.
+Ensure that the ``$tmp`` folder on your workers have sufficient disk space.
+Usually (if not configured differently) the local pip cache will be used preventing a re-download of packages for each execution.

+But still setting up the virtualenv for every execution needs some time.
+For repeated execution you can set the option ``venv_cache_path`` to a file system folder on your worker.
+In this case the virtualenv will be set up once and be re-used.
+If venv caching is used, per unique requirements set different virtualenv subfolders are created in the cache path.
+So depending on your variations in the DAGs in your system setup sufficient disk space is needed.
+Note that no automated cleanup is made and in case of cached mode.
+All worker slots share the same virtualenv.

 .. _howto/operator:ExternalPythonOperator: